-No contracts have been entered into at the Report effective date for mining, concentrating, smelting, refining, transportation, handling, sales and hedging, and forward sales contracts or arrangements.
+No contracts have been entered into as of November 30, 2022 for mining, concentrating, smelting, refining, transportation, handling, sales and hedging, and forward sales contracts or arrangements.
 It is expected that the sale of concentrate will include a mixture of long-term and spot contracts.